Pee-wee's Big Adventure: Production

 After a failed audition for Saturday Night Live in 1980, Paul Reubens developed The Pee-wee Herman Show for the Groundlings sketch comedy theater in Los Angeles, which led to an HBO special in 1981 and several appearances on Late Night with David Letterman.

-Steve Martin introduced his manager Bill McEuen to Reubens, who subsequently hired him on as a client and convinced him to go on an American tour.
+Steve Martin introduced his manager Bill McEuen to Reubens, who subsequently signed him on as a client and convinced him to go on an American tour.
 Reubens's tour of 22 cities was billed as The Pee-wee Herman Party and included sold-out shows at New York's Carnegie Hall and Los Angeles's Universal Amphitheater, where Warner Bros. executives greenlit a full-length Pee-wee Herman film.